fullstack-development/developers-roadmap/backend/python/junior-1/python.md

   - What are it's cons?
 - Variable
   - What is it?
-  - What restrictions does a varibale name have?
+  - What restrictions does its name have?
 - Data type
   - Which exist?
   - What are they used for?